What People Say

 DUP North Down MLA, Alex Easton, after meeting with representatives of Autism NI has praised them for the work that they have done in highlighting the suffering of those from Autism Spectrum Disorder and their carers.
 "People with Autism have suffered in silence for a very long time however Autism NI has given individuals with ASD and their carers a voice in fighting for their rights of access to care and support.
 Autism NI not only have the person with Autism at heart but their family and carer also.
 Autism NI can be assured that they have a friend in me and my part."
 Alex Easton MLA (DUP, North Down)

 "People with Autism have long-suffered from a service deficit here in Northern Ireland and it is great to see firsthand the fantastic support that Autism NI provide to people with Autism and their families.
 The SDLP hope that through the passing of the Bill, this will give Autism recognition as a social and developmental disorder under the Disability Discrimination Act and will help ensure that people with Autism have access to the services they require throughout all of their lives."
-Margaret Ritchie MP MLA (SDLP Leader and South Down MP)
+Margaret Ritchie former MP (SDLP, South Down)

 "The Department of Health, Social Services and Public Safety consider that Autism NI's ASD Training Service offers an excellent resource for organisation and individuals working with children and adults with ASD.
 We comment this service!"
 DHSS&PS